 The two stars shining on the left-hand side of the parallelogram are Sulafat and Sheliak.
 Sheliak – also known as Beta Lyrae – is the variable star.

 This star varies because – although Sheliak looks single to the eye – it’s really a binary star, or two stars that revolve around one another.
 Sheliak is a special kind of binary star system, known as an eclipsing binary.
 One star in the Sheliak system blocks out the light of its companion star in regular periods, as seen from our earthly vantage point.
 This blocking of one star by the other causes Sheliak’s brightness to dim every 6.5 days.

 Normally, Sheliak and Sulafat are equal in brightness.
 But when one of Sheliak’s stars eclipses the other, Sheliak is the fainter star.
 Find brilliant Vega first tonight, then Sheliak and Sulafat.
 See if Sheliak looks fainter than Sulafat.

 By the way, in our western skylore, the constellation that contains all these stars – Lyra – represents a Harp.
 In Greek mythology, Lyra was associated with the myth of Orpheus, the musician whose music was so sweet that the king of the gods, Zeus, placed both Orpheus and his harp in the night sky.
 Lyra was also known as King Arthur’s Harp (Talyn Arthur) and King David’s harp.
 It was known to the Romans as Tympanum (drum) and Canticum (song).

-In our modern times, the star Sheliak keeps a beat of its own — not a musical beat, but a visual one — as this variable star’s brightness waxes and wanes in a way that’s regular and observable.
+In our modern times, the star Sheliak keeps a beat of its own – not a musical beat, but a visual one – as this variable star’s brightness waxes and wanes in an observable regularity.